Newfoundland (island): First inhabitants

 The first inhabitants of Newfoundland were the Paleo-Eskimo, who have no known link to other groups in Newfoundland history.
 Little is known about them beyond archeological evidence of early settlements.
 Evidence of successive cultures have been found.
 The Late Paleo-Eskimo, or Dorset culture, settled there about 4,000 years ago.
 They were descendants of migrations of ancient prehistoric peoples across the High Arctic thousands of years ago, after crossing from Siberia via the Bering land bridge.
 The Dorset died off or abandoned the island prior to the arrival of the Norse.

-After this period, the Beothuk settled Newfoundland, migrating from Labrador on the mainland.
-There is no evidence that the Beothuk inhabited the island prior to Norse settlement.
+After this period, the Beothuk settled in Newfoundland, migrating from Labrador on the mainland.
+There is no evidence that the Beothuk inhabited the island before Norse settlement.
 Scholars believe that the Beothuk are related closely to the Innu of Labrador.
 The tribe later was declared "extinct" although people of partial Beothuk descent have been documented.
-The name Beothuk meant 'people' in the Beothuk language, which is often considered to be a member of the Algonquian language family although the lack of sufficient records means that it is not possible to confidently demonstrate such a connection.
+The name Beothuk meant 'people' in the Beothuk language, which is often considered to be a member of the Algonquian language family although the lack of sufficient records means that it is not possible to demonstrate such a connection confidently.

-The tribe is now typically said to be extinct, but evidence of its culture is preserved in museum, historical and archaeological records.
+The tribe is now typically considered extinct, but evidence of its culture is preserved in museums and historical and archaeological records.
 Shanawdithit, a woman who is often regarded as the last full-blood Beothuk, died in St. John's in 1829 of tuberculosis.
-However, Santu Toney, who was born around 1835 and died in 1910, was a woman of mixed Mi'kmaq and Beothuk descent, which means that some Beothuk must have lived on beyond 1829.
+However, Santu Toney, born around 1835 and died in 1910, was a woman of mixed Mi'kmaq and Beothuk descent, meaning some Beothuk must have lived on beyond 1829.
 She described her father as Beothuk and mother as Mi'kmaq, both from Newfoundland.
 The Beothuk may have intermingled and assimilated with Innu in Labrador and Mi'kmaq in Newfoundland.
 European histories also suggest potential historical competition and hostility between the Beothuk and Mi'kmaq, though this is refuted by indigenous oral history.
 The Mi'kmaq, Innu and Inuit all hunted and fished around Newfoundland but no evidence indicates that they lived on the island for long periods of time and would only travel to Newfoundland temporarily.
 Inuit have been documented on the Great Northern Peninsula as late as the 18th-Century.
 Newfoundland was historically the southernmost part of the Inuit's territorial range.

 When Europeans arrived from 1497 and later, starting with John Cabot, they established contact with the Beothuk.
 Estimates of the number of Beothuk on the island at this time vary, typically around 700.